Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Background and models

-\paragraph{Generative model\,/\,simulator.} In reality, we oftentimes do not have access to perfect descriptions (e.g., accurate knowledge of the transition kernel $P$) of the Markov game under consideration; instead, one has to learn the true model on the basis of a set of data samples.
-When it comes to the data generating mechanism, this paper assumes access to a generative model (also called a simulator) \citep{kearns2002sparse,kakade2003sample}: in each call to the generative model, the learner can choose an arbitrary quadruple $(s,a,b,h)\in \cS\times \cA\times \cB\times [H]$ and obtain an independent sample generated based on the true transition kernel:
+\paragraph{Generative model\,/\,simulator.} In reality, we oftentimes do not have access to perfect descriptions (e.g., accurate knowledge of the transition kernel $P$) of the Markov game under consideration; instead, one has to learn the true model on the basis of data samples.
+When it comes to the data generating mechanism, this paper assumes access to a generative model (also called a simulator) \citep{kearns2002sparse,kakade2003sample}: in each call to the generative model, the learner can choose an arbitrary $(s,\bm{a},h)\in \cS\times \cA \times [H]$ and obtain an independent sample generated based on the true transition kernel:

 In words, a generative model facilitates query of arbitrary state-action-step combinations, which helps alleviate the sampling constraints arising in online episodic settings for exploration.
-The goal of the current paper is to compute an $\varepsilon$-approximate Nash equilibrium of $\mathcal{MG}$ with as few samples as possible, i.e., using a minimal number of calls to the generative model.
+The goal of the current paper is to compute an $\varepsilon$-approximate equilibrium (either NE or CCE) of $\mathcal{MG}$ with as few samples as possible, i.e., using a minimal number of calls to the generative model.